 Making sure the pregnant female is ready for what’s coming requires some preparation.
 Nature is well conceived so your female should handle the whole experience just fine without your help.

-However, as a dog breeder, you must absolutely put her into the best conditions.
+However, as a dog breeder, you must absolutely put her in the best conditions.
 It is not because a pregnant bitch will most certainly deliver her litter of puppies that you cannot help making it smoother.

 Improve the diet

 Adult dog food is healthy for a grown bitch up to a certain time when the bitch is pregnant.
 It is recommended that the bitch should be fed with adult dog food up until week 4 of the pregnancy.

 From four weeks onwards, puppy food should be slowly introduced to the diet; this is because puppy food is more calorie-dense.
 Vets have recommended that foods such as Hills and Royal Canin should be given to the bitch because they contain high quality calcium and protein.
 Don’t transition to abruptly, try to do it gradually over few days instead.

 Whelping is the process of giving birth by a bitch.
 Before she gives birth, she needs to be as comfortable as possible.
 Part of that comfort is to provide a whelping box for her.
 The box will come in handy in holding the puppies once the delivery time comes.
 It is therefore imperative that the whelping box be large enough for the puppies and the mother.

 The box should then be placed in a serene quiet environment that is familiar to the bitch to allow easy access.
 The sides of the box should be high enough to prevent the puppies from falling over and low enough to allow the bitch to enter and leave with ease at any time.